-In this phase, the patient meets with a CBT therapist to gather history, formulate a diagnosis, develop a treatment plan and determine frequency of visits.
-Medication management, which may be used very effectively in conjunction with CBT, may also be discussed during this phase.
+- Individual Assessment: In this phase, you'll meet with a CBT therapist to gather history, formulate a diagnosis, develop a treatment plan and determine frequency of visits.
+Medication management, which may be used very effectively in conjunction with CBT, may also be discussed.

-In this phase the patient meets individually with a CBT therapist to learn cognitive behavioral skills and strategies.
+- Skills Acquisition: You'll meet individually with a CBT therapist to learn cognitive behavioral skills and strategies.
 These sessions are designed to teach relaxation strategies and to learn ways to restructure negative thoughts that are often the stimuli for anxiety, worry and depressive feelings.
-During this phase the therapist and patient will uncover basic beliefs and/or critical incidents that shape a patient's thoughts and reactions.
-"Homework" assignments help patients identify and record situations that cause anxious and depressive reactions.
+During this phase you'll work with your therapist to uncover basic beliefs and/or critical incidents that shape your thoughts and reactions.
+"Homework" assignments will help you identify and record situations that cause anxious and depressive reactions.

-During this final, critical part of the recovery process, patients practice the application of techniques and strategies they have learned in actual anxiety/depression provoking situations.
+- Response Prevention: During this final, critical part of the recovery process, you'll practice the application of techniques and strategies you have learned in actual anxiety/depression provoking situations.
 Homework changes from recording emotions, thoughts and behaviors to a more experiential mode.
-Together the therapist and patient identify situations that may have produced immobilizing anxiety or depression months before and plan an activity that allows the patient to test his or her cognitive behavioral strategies.
+Together with your therapist you'll identify situations that may have produced immobilizing anxiety or depression months before and plan an activity that allows you to test your cognitive behavioral strategies.

-The Mood and Anxiety Disorders Program at Laureate is available to all patients with a diagnosed mood and anxiety disorder.
-If you or someone you know needs help, call 918-491-3700 and ask for an appointment with one of our Mood and Anxiety Disorders Program clinicians.
+The Mood and Anxiety Disorders Program at Laureate is available to anyone diagnosed with a mood and anxiety disorder.
+Please call 918-491-3700